ansible/ansible/docsite/latest/rst/playbooks2.rst

 .. versionadded:: 1.3

 Sometimes you may want to have a task to be executed even in check mode.
-To achieve this use the `always_run` clause on the task.
-Its value is a Python expression, just like the `when` clause.
+To achieve this, use the `always_run` clause on the task.
+Its value is a Jinja2 expression, just like the `when` clause.
 In simple cases a boolean YAML value would be sufficient as a value.

 Example::